Azad Sporting Club: Volleyball

 The club's volleyball team participates in the Premier Division Volleyball league under the Bangladesh Volleyball Federation.
 They were runners-up to WAPDA SC in the league during the 1975–76 season, which remains their best finish to date.

 Field hockey

-The clubs field hockey team currently plays in the Premier Division Hockey League.
+The club's field hockey team currently plays in the Premier Division Hockey League.
 They are yet to win the league title although the club's hockey team has been a regular participant in the league since the independence of Bangladesh.
 In February 2024, the club withdrew its name from the 2024 Premier Division Hockey League citing financial issues.

 Cricket

 The club's cricket team last participated in the 2015 Dhaka Premier Division Cricket League.
 They have had national cricket team captains Akram Khan and Shakib Al Hasan represent them in the domestic competitions.

 Kabaddi

 Azad Sporting Club has both men's and women's Kabaddi teams playing in the First Division Kabaddi League.
 In 2015, they became champions in the first open Women's Beach Kabaddi Competition, defeating Judain Janata Club by 53-51 points in the final held in Cox's Bazar.